giz-berlin/kids/Readme.md

 # KIDS: Keycloak Identity Syncer

-A software suite to sync users actively from Keycloak to other Applications user databases on a regular basis.
+A software suite to sync users actively from Keycloak to other applications user databases on a regular basis.
 This might be helpful if an application does not support an LDAP backend natively.

 If there is a LDAP backend available, please take a look on [Keycloak LDAP server](https://rechenknecht.net/giz/keycloak/keycloak-ldap-server).